HasanMothaffar/Operating-Systems-1-Bash-Scripting/readme.md

 Values are saved in the DB in `base64` format.

 2. Backing up the database:

-3. Monitor the database operations
+This question is built on top of the previous one.

+3. Monitoring performance

-4. Upload/Download database related data from a local FTP server
+4. Setting up a simple FTP server for downloading/uploading
 5. ???

 ## Code